Lish language

 Lish (also called Lishpa or Khispi) is a Kho-Bwa language of West Kameng district, Arunachal Pradesh in India.
-It is closely related to Chug.
+It is a dialect of the same language as Chug and Gompatse.

 The Lish (population 1,567 in 1981) live in Dirang village, a few miles from Chug village, and in Gompatse.
 The Gompatse variety is not Lish proper, but is rather a lect closely related to Lish.

 Lish is also spoken in Khispi village.
 Despite speaking languages closely related to Mey (Sherdukpen), the people identify as Monpa, not Mey.

 According to Lieberherr & Bodt (2017), Lish is spoken by 1,500 people in 3 main villages.